Coronation of James I and Anne: The coronation

 On Sunday 24 July, James created a number of new Knights of the Bath in the gallery of Whitehall Palace.
-The next day, James and Anne embarked on a gilded royal barge at Whitehall Steps, located near the present-day Horse Guards Avenue, and travelled the short distance upriver to a jetty at Westminster, known as Westminster Bridge or Westminster Hall Bridge (not to be confused with the later 18th-century westminster Bridge), walking first to Westminster Hall.
+The next day, James and Anne embarked on a gilded royal barge at Whitehall Steps, located near the present-day Horse Guards Avenue, and travelled the short distance upriver to a jetty at Westminster.
+Despite a proclamation that spectators should stay away because of the plague, the streets around the abbey and boats on the river were crowded with onlookers.
 It was raining.

-Despite a royal proclamation that spectators should stay away because of an outbreak of bubonic plague, the streets around the abbey and numerous boats on the river were crowded with onlookers.
+They walked first to Westminster Hall.
 The purple velvet train of the queen's gown was held by one of her ladies and her chamberlain, an honour disputed by two rival claimants, Edward de Vere, 17th Earl of Oxford and Daniel Cage, whose father had acquired Great Hormead, one of the manors attached to the chamberlain's office.
 The ambition of Daniel Cage (died 1634) to act as the queen's page in the procession was not realised.

 The ceremony was described by the Venetian diplomat Scaramelli and others including Giovanni degli Effetti, an agent of the Papal nuncio in France, Innocenzo del Buffalo, and Benjamin von Buwinckhausen, a diplomat from the Duchy of Württemberg.

 Scaramelli (who did not attend in person) described a procession of heralds, followed by the mayor, Robert Lee, and city dignitaries, lawyers and judges, the Knights of the Bath, and aristocrats.
 King James entered walking under a canopy, followed by members of his household and halbardiers of the royal guard.
-Anne of Denmark walked under similar canopy, dressed robes of crimson velvet lined with ermine, accompanied by Arbella Stuart, preceded by a dozen countesses in pairs carrying coronets including Lucy Russell, Countess of Bedford, Helena Snakenborg, Marchioness of Northampton, and the Countess of Cumberland, her household following.
+Queen Anne walked under similar canopy, dressed robes of crimson velvet lined with ermine, accompanied by Arbella Stuart, preceded by a dozen countesses in pairs carrying coronets including Lucy Russell, Countess of Bedford, Helena Snakenborg, Marchioness of Northampton, and the Countess of Cumberland, her household following.
 James and Anne were seated before the high altar on a pair of chairs.
 James was crowned by the Archbishop of Canterbury, John Whitgift.
 He changed into the ancient robes which were said to have belonged to Edward the Confessor.
 He was then seated on the Coronation Chair containing the Stone of Scone on an octagonal dais.
 After Anne was crowned she was seated beside him on a "somewhat lower" throne.
 James took communion as indicated in the order of service, Anne did not.
 Scaramelli was told that the issue of taking the sacrament had been discussed in the morning and the queen had emphatically refused.
 Thomas Bilson gave the sermon.

 Scaramelli says that the earls came forward to do homage by touching the crown, and Philip Herbert, Earl of Montgomery, and royal favourite, gave the king a kiss on his cheek.
 James dismissed him with a slap, a "little cuff" or schiaffetto in the original Italian.